 Some brewers will repeat this process to obtain double decoction, and a few will go through triple decoction.

-This is then blended with warm water to form the wort.
-This is a method commonly used by homebrewers to avoid the extra steps required for removing spent grain from wort.
+Homebrewers commonly use this method to avoid the extra steps required for removing spent grain from the wort.

 Step 4: Lautering (Separating The Wort)